gabrielelanaro/gabrielelanaro.github.io/blog/drafts/multiclass-evaluation-measures.md

 In the multiclass case, precision can be calculated on a per-class base.
 Graphically, for each row, we take the number on the diagonal, and divide it by the sum of all the elements in the column.

 **recall**: recall is the number of correct predictions divided by the total number of elements present in that class.
-Graphically, it is the value on the diagona, divided by the sum of the values in the row.
-If recall is high, it means
+Graphically, it is the value on the diagonal, divided by the sum of the values in the row.
+If recall is high, it means that our models manages to retrieve all instances of that class.
+Obtaining high recall is very easy, it's sufficient to say that everything matches that class, and you can be sure that all the elements are retrieved.

-**f_score**
+If we care about the predicions for each class, a way to combine the by-class precision by taking an average, this is called "macro averaging".

+Another way of doing that is "micro averaging"

+**f_score**: f_score is used to combine recall and precision.

 **accuracy**